mui/mui-x/docs/data/migration/migration-data-grid-v5/migration-data-grid-v5.md

 - The `GridActionsColDef` interface was removed.
 Use `GridColDef` instead.
 - The `GridEnrichedColDef` type was removed.
 Use `GridColDef` instead.
 - The `GridStateColDef` type was removed.
+- The `GridDensityTypes` enum was removed.
+Use `GridDensity` type instead.

   If you use it to type `searchPredicate` - use `GridColumnsPanelProps['searchPredicate']` instead.